Click here for a list of music resources for GCSE, A Level and university applicants.

 Singing - Cathy Langdale

-She set up the singing departments Godolphin and Latymer School and at Dulwich College, sending two early students to the Royal Academy of Music.
-Cathy then spent four years with her family in Rome, teaching at an international school.
-Her pupils’ Italian pronunciation was perfect!
-There she had the chance to sing with an Italian lutenist, giving recitals of English and Italian music.
+She set up the singing departments at Godolphin & Latymer School, and at Dulwich College, sending two early students to the Royal Academy of Music.
+Cathy then spent four years with her family in Rome, teaching at the St George’s British International School.
+In Rome, she sang often with an Italian lutenist, giving recitals of English and Italian music, and gave a wide variety of concerts.

 The music recitals and concerts are truly first classParent Comment